Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/reactions-to-message/Multiple_reactions_to_message.md

 ---
 # (Required) Ensure all values are filled up
-name: "Remove reaction from a message"
+name: "Multiple reactions on a message"
 status: Active
 priority: Normal
 folder: reactions-to-message